asimihsan/simple_tracker/doc/TERMS_OF_USE.md

-The Simple Calendar Tracker mobile application and the services that underly and connect to it ("App") are operated by Kitten Cat LLC ("Company", "we", "us", "our", "the owner").
+The Simple Calendar Tracker mobile application and the services that underly it and connect to it ("App") are operated by Kitten Cat LLC ("Company", "we", "us", "our", "the owner").

 ## Agreeing to the terms

-These Terms and Conditions of Use (the "Terms of Use") apply to the App and services that underly it.
+These Terms and Conditions of Use (the "Terms of Use") apply to the App.
 BY USING THE APP, YOU AGREE TO THESE TERMS OF USE; IF YOU DO NOT AGREE, DO NOT USE THE APP.

+You must be over 18 years of age to access and use the App.

 We reserve the right, at our sole discretion, to change, modify, add or remove portions of these Terms of Use, at any time.
 It is your responsibility to check these Terms of Use